 They are the 1/16″ Long Carving Bit and the 1/8″ Long Carving Bit shown to the right.
 I’ve been working with these bits for the last few weeks on a variety of projects to see what I could do with them.
 Once I got started designing with these in mind the possibilities really started to open up.
 Below we’ll look at some of the projects we’ve made with these bits.

-To use these bits, the first thing you will need is the latest version of Project Designer 2.
+To use these bits, you will need the latest version of Project Designer PRO.

 After starting a new project, choose Board Settings under the Edit menu at the top.
 In this window you will see where you can define the board settings and along the top find the tab labeled pattern bit.

 Select the desired long bit and you are ready to go carve up to 2.125″ deep.

 There are some cautionary notes for using these longs bits that you should always be aware of.

 - Tighten the bit as much as possible in the CarveTight Spindle to ensure the excess forces of carving deep don’t pull it out.

 - When carving deep on hard woods it is advised to use quality settings Best or Optimal.

 - Be sure to be accurate of your board thickness settings in Designer when using this bit.
 Drastic differences in depth from the project board to the real board can result in damage to your bit and/or machine.